albertllousas/monads-explained/readme.md

 - **A monad is a type in a context**, it wraps a type meaningfully.
 - **"A monad can be mapped over"**, implements in one way or another the `map` function
 - **A Monad is a couple of functions**, `unit` and `flatmap`
-- **A Monad is a Workflow/Computation builder**, you can compose, chain and combine to create a business flow.
+- **A Monad is a Workflow/Computation builder**, you can compose, chain and combine them to create a business flow.